mrzachnugent/react-native-reusables/.github/pull_request_template.md

 <!--

-# Important Note:

-Please create a [discussion](https://github.com/founded-labs/react-native-reusables/discussions/categories/ideas) for any new feature proposals **before** submitting a pull request.
-This helps ensure alignment with project goals and gather community feedback.
+⚠️ **Important**

+**If you want to propose a new feature:**

+1. Make sure to read the [project scope](https://github.com/founded-labs/react-native-reusables/discussions/229) to confirm your proposal fits within the vision and purpose of `react-native-reusables`.
+2. Before taking any action, please open a [new discussion](https://github.com/founded-labs/react-native-reusables/discussions).
+This allows us to collaborate, gather feedback, and ensure alignment with the project's goals.

 -->